mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Cultural and Religious Gatherings

-- Indoor gatherings open to 150 participants or 50% capacity, whichever is greater.
+- Indoor public gathering group sizes to 25 people or 33% capacity, whichever is greater, are permitted for gatherings that include unvaccinated people who are eligible to be vaccinated.
+Physical distancing is required.
-- Outdoor gatherings open to 1,500 people or 50% of the capacity of a place, whichever is lesser.
+- Outdoors groups of up to 50 people are permitted in uncontrolled outdoor public spaces.
+Physical distancing is required.
+- Fully immunized people and those under 12 who are not eligible for the vaccine may gather without capacity limits.
-- Drive-in services remain unrestricted.
+- Drive-in services continue unrestricted.

 ### Restaurants & Bars